Pandemic. War in Ukraine. High inflation. Yikes.

 It’s sensible to spend less than you make, then save or invest the rest.
 No matter how much you do or do not earn, this is the key to financial security.

 Not that it’s always easy or doable.
 But aim there and, eventually, get there.
 This way, when problems arise, you’re not on a financial edge, easily tipped into crisis.

 It’s hard to save money if you don’t know what you’re spending.

 A budget helps calm anxiety and gives a much-needed feeling of control.
 That’s because it helps you anticipate and plan for what’s coming, and it dashes cold water on dangerous magical money thinking.

-Money Talks News partner YNAB (short for "You Need A Budget") is an app that offers an easy way to track your spending and build your savings.
+Money Talks News partner YNAB (You Need A Budget) is an app that offers an easy way to track your spending and build your savings.

 4. Approach marriage with eyes open